bibek22/blog/content/terminal-signals-handling.md

 trap user_interrupt SIGSTOP
 ```

 With something like this at the beginning of your script, `user_interrupt` function is run if `SIGINT` or `SIGSTOP` signal is received.

+The End.